'Fat Freezing' Isn't The Only Beauty Treatment Disfiguring Women

 Advertisement

 Whether you've paid attention to the story (which currently involves a lawsuit) or barely given it a glance, it highlights the all too real risks that can accompany cosmetic procedures — surgical or not.
 In fact, campaigners have warned that the general lack of regulations for the nonsurgical procedure industry means that it has become like a "Wild West".
 So why does it all matter?
-Here are some statistics for context: the UK's cosmetic surgery industry is worth an estimated £3.6 billion, with nonsurgical procedures accounting for £2.75 billion of that.
-Nonsurgical cosmetic procedures include the likes of Botox, chemical peels, laser hair removal and lip filler but interest is also rising in body tweakments such as body contouring, fat freezing, lasers for slimming and body filler for cellulite.
+Here are some statistics for context: Australia has a billion-dollar cosmetic surgery industry, plus nonsurgical cosmetic procedures include the likes of Botox, chemical peels, laser hair removal and lip filler.
+But interest is also rising in body tweakments such as body contouring, fat freezing, lasers for slimming and body filler for cellulite.

 Body contouring treatments are particularly popular – more so than ever in 2021, confirms Dr Rekha Tailor, a leading nonsurgical cosmetic specialist and founder of Health & Aesthetics.
 Body contouring is a fat freezing treatment that leads to permanent fat reduction.
 The procedure (which typically takes around 75 minutes) is said to be non-invasive with no downtime.
 Areas of treatment include the stomach, thighs, hips, arms and buttocks but also the face, such as the chin and jawline.
 World-leading aesthetic surgeon and founder of One Aesthetic Studio, Dr Jonquille Chantrey, has performed hundreds of major body contouring surgeries.
 She says it's predominantly non-invasive fat reduction that her clients seek now but that all procedures have their pros and cons.